-A marketplace is a virtual platform on which suppliers offer their services to customers.
+A marketplace is a virtual platform on which seller organizations with the supplier, broker, or reseller role can offer their services to customers.
 Visitors of the marketplace can browse the service catalog, search for services, sort and organize them by different criteria, and subscribe to them.